-From this year's common-use, both the K band (22 GHz) and the Q band (43 GHz) single/dual-beam mode are available.
+Both the K band (22 GHz) and the Q band (43 GHz) single/dual-beam mode are available.
 The observation using the six antenna included Nobeyama 45-m and Kashima 34-m in addition to VERA four antennas is also available.
 However, note that the observation with Nobeyama 45-m and Kashima 34-m should be done in single-beam mode.